 Russia and Ukraine are a source of key elements, such as nickel, to make base materials and stainless steel used to build our products.
 Although the Russia and Ukraine conflict is now in its second year, the impact on material availability is limited so far.
 We are doing our best to mitigate potential shortages by securing more raw material.

-Lead times are being quoted at 52-56 weeks for standard products.
-A blog is posted on our website to explain what is meant by ‘standard.’
+Lead times are currently being quoted at 52-56 weeks for standard products.
+A blog is posted to explain what is meant by ‘standard.’
 Larger volume orders and non-standard products (anything not defined by the catalog) will be quoted upon request.
 These lead times are subject to change at any time and are only guidelines which can vary for a variety of reasons.
 A confirmation copy of the order is sent after the order has been processed which states the actual delivery commitment that may differ from the date requested on the purchase order.

 We continue to appreciate everyone’s patience, cooperation and understanding throughout this prolonged, multi-crisis situation.
 We hope that everyone is staying safe and healthy.

 ¹BCP is an acronym for Business Continuity Planning which concerns planning to maintain product supply when facing adversities such as natural disasters or a pandemic such as COVID.
 Separating manufacturing sites by geographic location rather than having all in one area is a BCP fundamental.